At the moment the following projects are open for registration:

 About two miles up the Passage Creek Falls trail, there are a couple crumbling switchbacks which we will help rebuild.
 We will create new corners with retaining wall and revamp the tread by bringing in fill.
 This will be a strenuous, but fun project!

-Meet at the Passage Creek Falls trailhead at 8 am.
+Meet at the Livingston Ranger Station at 8 am. and we will carpool down together.
 Bring water, a lunch, and sunscreen!
 We will have gloves and tools.

 |Trail Improvement at September Morn Lake 2019||Jul 12, 2019 – Jul 16, 2019||